Free Physical Therapy Exam Questions Archive

 The correct answer is:

-1. Guyon’s Canal is the correct answer.
-The ulnar nerve provides the sensory innervation for the 4th and 5th digits, narrowing the answer to either the Cubital Tunnel or Guyon’s Canal.
+- This is the correct answer.
+The ulnar nerve provides the sensory innervation for the 4th and 5th digits, narrowing the answer to either the cubital tunnel or Guyon’s canal.
 The ulnar nerve has a dorsal cutaneous branch that innervates the dorsum of the hand.
-Because dorsal sensation is intact, the nerve must be trapped at Guyon’s Canal.
+This branch does not pass through Guyon’s tunnel, therefore it is preserved in this condition.
+Because the dorsal sensation is intact, the nerve must be trapped at Guyon’s canal.

-2. The median nerve passes through the Carpal Tunnel and does not innervate the 4th and 5th digits.
+- The median nerve passes through the carpal tunnel and does not innervate the 4th and 5th digits.

-3. Entrapment at the Cubital tunnel would not typically leave any sensation on the dorsum of the hand on the ulnar side.
+- Entrapment at the cubital tunnel would not typically leave any sensation on the dorsum of the hand on the ulnar side.

-4. Thoracic Outlet Syndrome would have entrapment at the 1st rib, but sensation loss would occur in a similar manner to entrapment at the Cubital tunnel.
+- Thoracic outlet syndrome would have entrapment at the 1st rib, but sensation loss would occur in a similar manner to entrapment at the cubital tunnel.

 8.

-A 45 year old male presents to the burn unit with partial thickness burns over the entire right arm, left arm, front of head, and front of chest.
-Approximately what percentage of his body is burned?
+A 45 year old male presents to the burn unit with partial thickness burns over the entire right arm, entire left arm, front of head, and front of chest.
+Which of the following values BEST approximates the percentage of his body that is burned?

 The answer is: